jsobreir/42_push_swap/README.md

 | rrr       | rra and rrb at the same time.                                                 |

 ## Installing and Using
-To download, clone the repository into your device and navigate inside using `cd pipex`, then typing  `make` to compile all the functions and generate the executable pipex, which you can run as follows:
+To download, clone the repository into your device and navigate inside using `cd push_swap`, then typing  `make` to compile all the functions and generate the executable push_swap, which you can run as follows:

 ```
 ./push_swap 10 1 3 4 33 54 23